Heinrich Sturm: Aerial victory claims

 According to US historian David T. Zabecki, Sturm was credited with 158 aerial victories.
 Spick lists Sturm with 157 aerial victories claimed in an unknown number of combat missions, all of them on the Eastern Front.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he is attributed with 158 aerial victories, all of which claimed on the Eastern Front.
 The archives revealed records for 123 of these claims.
 However, there are 52 additional claims attributed to II.
 Gruppe of JG 52 in the timeframe November to December 1944 that have no names associated to them.
 The authors assume that many of these claims belong to Sturm.
+According to Prien, Stemmer, Balke, and Bock, it is currently impossible to verify the exact number of aerial victories claimed by Sturm.
+According to the authors, the number could be closer to 124.
+The authors Daniel and Gabor Horvath compared Soviet enemy loss reports to Sturm's claims over Hungary.
+In the timeframe 18 October to 22 December 1944, Sturm claimed 13 aerial victories, while the authors found eight matching Soviet losses, a corroboration of 62%.